bahtiyartan/troia/docs/93MobileToolkit.rst

 To run Mobile Toolkit, you must have a TROIA Platform build that supports Mobile Toolkit infrastructure.
 Builds after 25.04.20-01 support mobile toolkit and required restful services.
 If your release is older than this build, firstly you must upgrade to proper build.

 Mobile Toolkit has also business layer functions so it has some requirements on business layer.
+If your Canias version is older than 9.03 it is not possible to run mobile toolkit, because 9.03 is the first release that supports Mobile Toolkit.

 How to Enable Mobile Toolkit